How much does it cost to build a marketplace business?

 To quickly calculate how many transactions you need to achieve your goal and how different variables (such as average order value and the size of your commission) affect the situation, you can use this handy calculator.
 It's a good idea to perform such calculations early on to understand the challenge you are up against.

 At Sharetribe, one of our three main purposes is to democratize platform ownership.
 In other words, we want to make it easy and affordable for anyone to build and run their marketplace.
-While not everyone on the planet is able to invest $2,000 and 20 hours per week, far more people have the possibility to start their own online marketplace business than ever before.
+While not everyone on the planet can invest $2,500 and 20 hours per week, far more people have the possibility to start their own online marketplace business than ever before.
 In fact, if you are reading this, chances are that you have all the required resources to build a marketplace.

 Most marketplace businesses don't fail because they lack the resources to keep going.
 Most of them fail because the founders lose faith.
 In some cases, this is warranted; not every marketplace idea is a good one.
 However, in many cases, those who patiently keep trying and iterating will eventually succeed.